wordopera/my-ai-app/AIreadme.md

 The application includes the following additional pages:

-- Terms of Use (`/terms-of-use`): Outlines the terms and conditions for using the application
+- Terms of Use (`/terms`): Outlines the terms and conditions for using the application
-- Privacy Policy (`/privacy-policy`): Details the application's data handling and privacy practices
+- Privacy Policy (`/privacy`): Details the application's data handling and privacy practices
+- About Us (`/about`): Provides information about the AI Starter Stack project and team
+- Contact Us (`/contact`): Offers ways to get in touch with the project team
+- Showcase (`/showcase`): Displays various AI solutions offered by the project

-These pages are accessible via links in the Footer component.
+These pages are accessible via links in the Header and Footer components.

 ## Performance Optimizations